Frequently Asked Questions

 Check ‘https://www.gov.uk/career-development-loans/eligibility‘ on google.
 Apply to us in a letter/email with your full details for the CDL funding for your course – we will then be eligible to apply for registration on the government list.

 There are organisations you can approach.
-UK Government funding can often help if the you are looking for help with training for a career or to gain employment in future.
+UK Government careers service can often help if the you are looking for help with training for a career or to gain employment in future.

-Go directly to your local job centre with a copy of our posted / printed Prospectus and ask for help with funding.
-If you believe you might be able to get funding, you must contact us by email or telephone as soon as possible, we will need you to complete an enrolment form.
+If you believe you might be able to get funding, you must contact us by email or telephone as soon as possible, we will need you to complete an enrolment form rather than your funding agency.
+We can provide an invoice.

 If you intend to become an instructor or run a livery yard you may well be working as a self employed person.
 You would be be starting your own business.
 In some areas of the country it is possible to get financial help for a start up business.
 You might therefore, be eligible for funding to start your business.